Node Titles

 langRequiredenThe language code, either "en" or "he".`

-primaryOptionalTrueThis field needs to be present and True for exactly one Hebrew and one English title.
+primaryOptionalTrueThis field must be present and set to True for exactly one Hebrew and one English title.
 It specifies the default title used for presentation and normalization.

-An example node with shared titles can be seen in our Example Book above, on the Introduction and Conclusion nodes.
-Let's zoom in on the Introduction node below:
+An example node with shared titles can be seen in the above example, on the Introduction and Conclusion nodes.
+For example, here's the Introduction node:

 {